stevenkolawole/ParallelPrompt/README.md

 ## 📚 Citation

-If you use this benchmark, please cite:
+If you use this benchmark or find it relevant, please cite:

 ```bibtex
 @article{parallelprompt2025,